Merci-chao/userChrome.js/README.md

 ![screenshot](https://web.archive.org/web/20181007203207if_/https://addons.cdn.mozilla.net/user-media/previews/full/63/63969.png?modified=1530208752)

 ## Settings
 There is no setting panel and you need to open `about:config` and search for the prefix `extensions.HistorySubmenus2@Merci.chao`.
-Settings will apply to new windows.
+Settings will be applied after restarting Firefox.
 | Name | Description |
 | ------------- | ------------- |
 | `submenuCount` | Count of items listing directly in the History menu.|